Sonic Adventure: Release

 Sonic Adventure was kept a secret during production, though screenshots were leaked in mid-1998 and plans for a 3D Sonic game had long been rumored.
 It was unveiled by Naka and the rest of Sonic Team on August 22, 1998, at the Tokyo International Forum.
 The team showed off several dynamic elements, such as a chase sequence from the first level and Tails's sandboarding sequence.
 The presentation ended with a live performance of "Open Your Heart" alongside a RealVideo clip montage.
 Naka described the debut as intense, having "[given his] all" to make it fit for release.

 On December 23, 1998, Sonic Adventure was released in Japan.
-The Japanese version shipped with many glitches; according to Iizuka, this was because the game was produced on a tight schedule, so Sonic Team did not have time to fix them.
+The Japanese version shipped with many glitches; according to Iizuka, Sonic Team did not have time to fix them due to the tight schedule.
 Several members of Sonic Team flew to Sega of America to establish Sonic Team USA and patch and translate the game.
 Prior to the launch of the Dreamcast in the United States, Sega made an exclusive deal with Hollywood Video to allow customers to rent the Dreamcast console along with a non-retail version of the game, Sonic Adventure: Limited Edition.
 The promotion began on July 15, 1999, and took place at 1,055 Hollywood Video stores across the country.

-The localized version was released in North America on September 9, 1999, as a launch title, and in Europe on September 23, 1999.
-It includes Japanese and English-language audio tracks, as well as Japanese, English, Spanish, French and German subtitles.
+The localized version was released in North America on September 9, 1999, as a launch game, and in Europe on October 14, 1999.
+It includes Japanese and English-language audio and Japanese, English, Spanish, French and German subtitles.
 Online features—including Chao daycare and downloadable content (DLC) such as minigames and new level assets—were also added.
 The American release of Studio Pierrot's Sonic the Hedgehog (1996) original video animation coincided with the Western release of Sonic Adventure, while DIC Entertainment's Sonic Underground (1999) was commissioned to help promote the game.
-The localized version was later released in Japan as Sonic Adventure International.
+The localized version was released in Japan as Sonic Adventure International.

 Before release, Sega projected to sell a million copies of Sonic Adventure.
 Sonic Adventure is the bestselling Dreamcast game; by August 4, 2006, it had sold 2.5 million copies, including 440,000 in Japan and 1.27 million in the US.
 In Europe, it sold 86,000 copies during its first five days on sale.
-In the UK, it was the top selling Dreamcast launch game.
+In the UK, it was the top-selling Dreamcast launch game, and topped the all-formats chart.
 After the North American release, there were complaints of a number of Sonic Adventure discs failing to load.
 Sega of America determined that this was a software problem due to errors at one manufacturing facility and tracked the faulty software.
 Most copies were unaffected, and customers with defective copies could trade for working ones at retailers.